-We aim to serve the lighter-than-air (LTA) aircraft industry worldwide, helping to introduce new 21st Century types.
-‘LTA aircraft’ is a general expression for the aerospace industry sector involved, covering types mainly dependent on aerostatic lift (buoyancy) to remain airborne.
+‘LTA-aircraft’ is a general term for the aerospace industry sector involved, covering types mainly dependent on aerostatic lift (buoyancy) to remain airborne.

 - Free balloons – aerostats with a lower payload or passenger unit

-- Tethered aerostats (Barrage Balloons, Joy Ride systems, Floating Screens and Elevators)
+- Tethered or captured aerostats (Barrage Balloons, Joy Ride systems, Floating Screens and Elevators)

-- Airships (Dirigible Balloon Systems) – Rigid, Semi-rigid and Non-rigid (Blimps)
+- Airships (Dirigible Balloons) – Rigid, Semi-rigid and Non-rigid (Blimps)

 Light re-locatable structures (such as marquees) and fabric covered or inflated buildings (such as hangars or halls) provide compatible key ground facilities necessary for LTA operations.
-They also may be alternative products through lean periods and help to train people/gain expertise in fabric technology (needed to make airworthy aerostats).
+They also will be alternative products helping to hone expertise (needed for airworthy aerostats).

-For clarification of LTA aircraft terminology, see our glossary of LTA terms.
+For clarification of terminology, see our glossary of LTA terms.

-Our founder has an extensive library of lighter-than-air aircraft books and documents available.
-He also has a wide network of helpful experienced associates in the industry who we work with.
+From our founders collection, we have an extensive library of LTA-aircraft books and documents.
+We also gained from him a wide network of helpful experienced associates in the industry who we work with.

 As numerous aircraft show, HTA types have mainly reached their limits, are noisy and consume huge quantities of fuel that pollutes our atmosphere, which can’t go on indefinitely.
 On the other hand, airships have not really been exploited very much, despite operating in nicer ways.
 The world needs their capability and those who work to realise it can benefit.